Multitask Learning Can Improve Worst-Group Outcomes: Synthetic Data Experiments

 For simplicity, the featurizer layer $f\left( \cdot \right)$ is a diagonal linear function parameterized by $\mathbf{a}$\footnote{the diagonal parameterization allows us to easily read off how much weight is assigned to core features versus spurious ones}:

 And the final output prediction layer is given by

 Note that we have effectively parameterized a linear model with decomposed formulation which will be helpful once we proceed to multitasking.
-Let $\sigma$ be the sigmoid function.
-The end task loss is binary cross-entropy with $\ell_2$ regularization on $w^{\mathrm{end}}$:
+The end task loss is binary cross-entropy with $\ell_2$ regularization on $w^{\mathrm{end}}$ is given by the following equation where $\sigma$ be the sigmoid function:

 We fit the model solely to the end task by running batched stochastic gradient descent on $\mathcal{L_{\mathrm{end}}}$.
-We use a batch size of 64, learning rate of $10^{-3}$ and run for 500 epochs. $\lambda = 1$ and we use 100 generated points as validation data for model selection.
+We use a batch size of $64$, learning rate of $10^{-3}$, $\lambda = 1$, and $500$ epochs.
+We use $100$ generated points as validation data for model selection.
 As can be seen in Figure \ref{fig:end_task_only}, training on the end task only can result in a predictor that achieves poor worst group error.
 This occurs even with varying the norm of the featurizer parameter $\mathbf{a}$.